Jumieka Langwij

 chrang adj. strong

-chuocho n. [~Brz. chuchu ] type of squash, Sechium edule known as christophene in the Eastern Caribbean, as chayote in Spanish countries
+chuocho [~Brz. chuchu ] n.
+1. type of squash, sechium edule known as christophene in the Eastern Caribbean, as chayote in Hispanic cultures; 2. vagina

 chups n. kiss on the cheek